yude/mutualeyes/README.md

 # kakashiz

-kakashiz is a decentralized monitoring system.
+kakashiz is easy-to-ported decentralized monitoring system mainly developed for microcomputers.\
 This branch is for RP2040 chip (Raspberry Pi Pico W).

 ## Development